-Fire - When a fire begins inside a building, an alarm will sound so that students and staff will vacate the area and move to a designated safe zone.
+Fire - When a fire begins inside a building, an alarm will sound so that students and staff will vacate the area and move to an open, safer area.
 The same basic procedure will be followed if a brush or field fire is threatening the school from outside the school perimeter.

-Imminent Danger -Initial response requires all students, faculty and personnel to shelter in place.
-If need be, students will be taken in an orderly fashion to a designated safe zone.
-This will make it possible to communicate with all the students and to coordinate evacuation procedures, if necessary.
+Civil Disobedience - Students will be taken in an orderly fashion to a designated safe area.
+This will make it possible to communicate with all the students and to coordinate evacuation procedures.
 Students are not to leave campus on their own or to wander about the school.
-Note that if the school's Emergency Management Team designates a Lockdown, all access to campus is prohibited.
+In all emergency situations it is most important that calm and order be maintained.